14 Day Hobart Tasmania Adventure

 The tunnel takes you to the former Spray Silver Mine and is only about three-metres high and just over two-metres wide.
 Once through the tunnel you’ll discover old boilers and abandoned equipment from the mine’s operational days.

 Arrive in Strahan with plenty of time to check into your Sharonlee Strahan Villas accommodation and make the 5.30pm ‘The Ship That Never Was’ performance depicting a true story of convicts hijacking a vessel built on Sarah Island.
 If you’re in the front row, don’t be surprised if you become part of the cast.
-It’s the longest running play in Australia and brings Sarah Island to life – a fitting end to your day’s earlier exploration of the island.
+It’s the longest running play in Australia and brings Sarah Island to life.

 Come dinner, enjoy freshly caught mussels or a pub-style steak at Hamers Hotel Bar and Grill along the waterfront.